 In addition to the projects detailed above, the County has pursued other initiatives to address the County's long-term waste disposal infrastructure needs.
 In 2003, the County obtained enabling legislation allowing the County to become a member of the Northeast Maryland Waste Disposal Authority, ("Authority").
-The Authority, created in 1980 by the Maryland General Assembly, is a regional quasi-state agency that assists its member jurisdictions to plan and develop efficient and reliable waste management systems.
+The Authority, created in 1980 by the Maryland General Assembly, is a regional quasi-state agency that assists its member jurisdictions in planning and developing efficient and reliable waste management systems.
 Also in 2003, the County obtained enabling legislation that allows the County to assess a solid waste disposal fee or System Benefit Charge ("SBC") for the developed properties in Frederick County.
 To assure that the County's Solid Waste Enterprise continues to operate on a self sufficient basis, the County implemented a countywide solid waste SBC in 2006.
 The revenue generated by the SBC supplements the revenues collected as tipping fees, allowing the County to set tipping fees at market rates.
 To ensure adequate funding of the Solid Waste Fund and to allow for recycling program expansions, the Board of County Commissioners ("the Board") has continually increased the SBC as deemed necessary.
 The most recent increases were approved on May 21, 2008 when a multi-fiscal year increase was established.

 At the same time the Board adopted higher tipping fees for municipal solid waste and construction and demolition debris.
 The increases in the SBC and tipping fees were needed to address the solid waste enterprise's increasing program costs, which are primarily attributed to recycling program expansions and increased transportation and disposal contract costs resulting from increases in diesel fuel costs.
-Summarized below are the current tipping fees that have been in place since fiscal year 2009:
+For fiscal year 2014 the Board reduced tipping fees for transactions made by cash or check.
+Summarized below are the current tipping fees and the approved fiscal year 2014 tipping fees.

+Material FY2013 FY2014

-Material FY2009 FY2010 FY2011 FY2012 FY2013 Municipal Solid Waste \$ 76/ton Construction & Demolition (C&D) 85/ton 85/ton 85/ton 85/ton 85/ton Tires 160/ton 160/ton 160/ton 160/ton 160/ton
+Municipal Solid Waste \$ 76/ton \$ 69/ton

+Construction & Demolition (C&D) 85/ton 78/ton

+Tires 160/ton 160/ton